Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 ```
 It schedules sendEvent and involves processSendEvent when the event fires.
 However, when the sendEvent raises, processSendEvent function invokes
-different sendDeferredPacket function.
+different **sendDeferredPacket** function.
 Note that respQueue is CacheReqPacketQueue inheriting ReqPacketQueue.
-Also, the CacheReqPacketQueue overrides sendDeferredPacket implemented in the
+Also, the **CacheReqPacketQueue** overrides sendDeferredPacket implemented in the
 PacketQueue class.
 Although the CacheReqPacketQueue inherits the PacketQueue class,
-it has overidden implementation of sendDeferredPacket, it will be invoked instead.
+the overidden implementation of sendDeferredPacket will be invoked instead.

 ```cpp